Framework 50+ enterprise surveys

 Application

-From "I understand it" to "I can use it in my work"
+From “I understand it” To “I can use it in my work”

 Even people who understand AI concepts can't apply them to daily tasks.
 An accountant needs anomaly detection in spreadsheets; a marketer needs ideation flows; an ops lead needs workflow automation.
 Generic training misses this entirely.